awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 ![\[A DB Instance Not in a VPC Accessed by an EC2 Instance Not in a VPC\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/legacyRDS2legacyec2.png)

-You must create a DB security group for the instance that permits access from the port you specified when creating the instance\.
+You must create a security group for the DB instance that permits access from the port you specified when creating the DB instance\.
 For example, you could use a connection string similar to this connection string used with *sqlplus* to access an Oracle DB instance:

 ```
 PROMPT>sqlplus 'mydbusr@(DESCRIPTION=(ADDRESS=(PROTOCOL=TCP)(HOST=<endpoint>)